Pediatric Orthopedic Surgeons treating a growth plate fracture

 Simple or open fractures are both possible:

-- Simple fractures are breaks or fissures in the bone that do not penetrate the skin.
+• Simple fractures are breaks or fissures in the bone that do not penetrate the skin.

-- Open fractures are breaks in which the bone protrudes through the skin.
+• Open fractures are breaks in which the bone protrudes through the skin.

-Multiple Factors can Result in Growth Plate Fractures:
+Multiple Factors Can Result in Growth Plate Fractures:

 Traumatic fractures develop as a result of trauma, such as falling when jogging, cycling, or using a skateboard.
 Children who are healthy and have strong bones can sustain these kinds of wounds.
 The bone fractures when it is subjected to a force it cannot withstand.
 Most fractures result from trauma.
 Growth plate injuries can result from trauma that fractures bones.
-Children who repeatedly perform the same position or action for extended periods of time risk developing stress fractures.
-Additionally, repeated movements might harm development plates.
+Children who repeatedly perform the same position or action for extended periods risk developing stress fractures.
+Additionally, repeated movements might harm developing plates.
 Stress fractures are rare.

 The reason why bones break pathologically is that they are weaker than usual.
 Typically, a pathologic fracture results from holes in the bone (bony cysts) or certain bone disorders, including brittle bone disorder (osteogenesis imperfecta), which causes bones to shatter readily.
 This is a rare reason for fractures.